masonbedard/intro-to-programming-with-swift/README.md

 ```
 Congratulations because you've just written code.
 It's true!
 The playground reads that _100_ you just wrote, and it evaluates it.
 Evaluating a line means simplifying it as much as possible by performing any and all operations on that line.
 In this case, there are no operations to perform--there's only the number _100_ that you wrote.

 On the righthand side of the playground is a grey area that should at this point have _100_ printed in it, lined up with the _100_ you typed.
 This _100_ that you didn't type is the result of the playground's evaluating that line.
 And as we mentioned, because there are no operations on this line, it simply evaluates to _100_.
 And it works the same for any number you care to try.
-Whether you type _13_, _500_ or _10000_, you are writing code.
+Whether you type _13_ or _500_ or _10000_, you are writing code.

 ## Operations